 Enjoying Czech Food

 It was during a visit from friends that I detected a note of fear.
 The fear of going into a restaurant that had a Czech menu with no English translation.
 We went in and I ordered Czech food from a Czech menu for all resulting in a great meal and everybody agreeing that the cabbage was never this good in England.
 At that time I sat down and tried to work out the best way of introducing the average tourist to Czech food, restaurant etiquette and tipping Czech style.
 And so below you’ll find my Czech food and menu guide.
-Don’t forget that a point-and-order menu translator is part of the Prague Survival Kit and you’ll find a How to Enjoy Czech Food eBook is also available.
+You can always come with me on the Czech Food and Beer Tasting walking tour.
 Or take a look at my Top Czech Food Picks.
 Or get some translations and tips on the Chalkboard Menus post.
 Or understand how to take advantage of the Czech Lunch Menu.
 Or be prepared if you have any Food Allergies to deal with.

 Czech Food – A Czech Restaurant Menu Guide – Entering the Restaurant